Dostana (2008 film): Filming

-Farah Khan choreographed the song "Desi Girl", while Vaibhavi Merchant handled the remaining numbers.
-The item song "Shut Up & Bounce" was shot in early April in Miami, and the "Maa Da Laadla" remix video, featuring the three leads, was filmed in mid-October at Filmistan Studio in Mumbai.
+"Desi Girl" was choreographed by Farah Khan, and Vaibhavi Merchant choreographed the other songs.
+The item number "Shut Up & Bounce" was shot in Miami in early April 2008; "Desi Girl", with the three lead actors, was filmed in September.
+Filming ended with a music video, a remix of "Maa Da Laadla", which appears in the closing credits.
+The video was shot in mid-October 2008 at Filmistan studio in Mumbai, where the lead actors filmed their scenes separately.

 Soundtrack

-The music for Dostana was composed by the duo Vishal–Shekhar.
-The album features lyrics by Anvita Dutt Guptan (three songs), Kumaar (two songs), and Vishal Dadlani (one song), who also provided vocals on four tracks.
-The soundtrack includes six original songs, performed by a variety of artists including Vishal Dadlani, Shankar Mahadevan, Sunidhi Chauhan, Master Saleem, Shreya Ghoshal, Amanat Ali, and Shaan.

-The album was released on 10 October 2008 under the Sony Music label.
+Dostanas soundtrack was composed by the duo Vishal–Shekhar.
+Anvita Dutt Guptan wrote the lyrics for three songs, and Kumaar wrote two songs.
+In addition to co-composing the soundtrack and providing vocals on four songs, Vishal Dadlani wrote the lyrics for one.
+The album contains six original songs with vocals by Vishal Dadlani, Shankar Mahadevan, Sunidhi Chauhan, Master Saleem, Shreya Ghoshal, Amanat Ali and Shaan.
+The soundtrack album was released on 10 October 2008 by Sony Music.